ucsas/gym2024data/README.md

 HB = Horizontal Bars
 FX = Floor Exercise\

-Note: For the Apparatus column, there might be "VT1", "VT2" or "VT".
+**Note**: For the Apparatus column, there might be "VT1", "VT2" or "VT".
 They all mean vault.
-The difference is that when doing apparatus games, some gymnasts will do the vault twice.
+The difference is that when doing individual apparatus, some gymnasts will do the vault twice.
 In that case, the first result will be denoted as "VT1" and the second result as "VT2".
-In All-Around games, unlike apparatus qual/finals, there is usually only one vault that contributes towards an AA game, then the Apparatus value for this entry is just "VT" along.
+In All-Around games, unlike individual apparatus, there is usually only one vault that contributes towards an All-Around game, then the Apparatus value for this entry is just "VT" along.
+In short:
++ VT indicates that only 1 vault was performed
++ VT1 may indicate that only 1 vault was performed OR it could indicate the 1st of 2 vaults that were performed

 ## Data Source